maxsiwu/weather-pro/README.md

 -deploy on Vercel
 -styling turned out to be less hectic
 Can be better:
--Wish their API documentation is more detailed
--It would be nice to have a proper province name as well, not available from the .json found on their website
+-Material UI doesn't work smoothly with NextJS, ended up having to include _app and _document -Wish their API documentation is more detailed and easy to read -It would be nice to have a proper province name, not available from the .json found on their website -Did not want to experiment with NextJS at first so ended up having to create two functional projects, one just react, the other with NextJS, spent additional time learning NextJS which increased time spent on the project overall

 ### Instructions to run assignment locally
 npm run dev